Loudspeaker measurement: Tetrahedral chamber

-A tetrahedral chamber is capable of measuring the low frequency limit of the driver without the large footprint required by an anechoic chamber.
+A tetrahedral chamber is capable of measuring the low-frequency limit of the driver without the large footprint required by an anechoic chamber.
 This compact measurement system for loudspeaker drivers is defined in IEC 60268-21:2018, IEC 60268-22:2020 and AES73id-2019.

 Half-space measurement

-An alternative is to simply lay the speaker on its back pointing at the sky on open grass.
-Ground reflection will still interfere but will be greatly reduced in the mid-range because most speakers are directional, and only radiate very low frequencies backward.
+An alternative is to simply lie the speaker on its back, pointing at the sky on open grass.
+Ground reflection will still interfere, but will be greatly reduced in the mid-range because most speakers are directional and only radiate very low frequencies backward.
 Putting absorbent material around the speaker will reduce mid-range ripple by absorbing rear radiation.
 At low frequencies, the ground reflection is always in-phase, so that the measured response will have increased bass, but this is what generally happens in a room anyway, where the rear wall and the floor both provide a similar effect.
-There is a good case, therefore, using such half-space measurements, and aiming for a flat half-space response.
-Speakers that are equalised to give a flat free-space response, will always sound very bass-heavy indoors, which is why monitor speakers tend to incorporate half-space, and quarter-space (for corner use) settings which bring in attenuation below about 400 Hz.
+There is a good case, therefore, for using such half-space measurements and aiming for a flat half-space response.
+Speakers that are equalised to give a flat free-space response will always sound very bass-heavy indoors, which is why monitor speakers tend to incorporate half-space, and quarter-space (for corner use) settings, which bring in attenuation below about 400 Hz.

 Digging a hole and burying the speaker flush with the ground allows far more accurate half-space measurement, creating the loudspeaker equivalent of the boundary effect microphone (all reflections precisely in-phase) but any rear port must remain unblocked, and any rear-mounted amplifier must be allowed cooling air.
 Diffraction from the edges of the enclosure is reduced, creating a repeatable and accurate, but not very representative, response curve.